emleddin/research-scripts/amber-analysis/RMS/README.md

 These scripts pertain to root mean square analyses (such as deviation and fluctuation) of protein complexes.
+Total number of hydrogen bonds are also included.

 ## `avg-rmsd-etc.gnu`
 A `gnuplot` script for graphing the RMSD, RMSF, and average hydrogen bond data